alexander-n8hgeg5e/dotfiles/README.md

     * easy to learn

-    * never need your hands while typing.
+    * never need to move your hands while typing.

       * maximum movement is a bit rotation, but seldom needed

       * usally only finge movement.

     * no problems and no deseases from typing to much

       * wheter you use vim or emacs or useing ctrl-whatever thousand times,
         -> nearly no fatigue of anything

   * wait some time , if i have spare time i will load it up to github